btoll/benjamintoll.com/content/post/creating_a_signing_subkey.md

 In [the next article], we'll learn how to create an encrypted `USB` drive to store the main private keypair offline.

-For now, we'll do some hand-waving and pretend that it's already been done.
+For now, we'll do some hand-waving and pretend that the encrypted drive has already been created.

 ---